 - $25 with all proceeds going to the Regional Women in Leadership Bursary

-The third annual Women In Leadership event in Bendigo offers a forum designed to stimulate conversation around the topic of women in senior and leadership roles in business, government and community and explore types of leadership and different leadership journeys.
+The fourth annual Women in Leadership event in Bendigo offers a forum designed to stimulate conversation around the topic of women in senior and leadership roles in business, government, arts and community, and explore types of leadership and different leadership journeys.

-All monies from ticket sales goes to the Regional Women in Leadership Bursary.
+All proceeds from ticket sales go to the Regional Women in Leadership Bursary.
 The purpose of the fund is to provide bursaries to female La Trobe students in regional Victoria who are aspiring to leadership positions but are experiencing some disadvantage during the course of their studies.
-Last year’s event raised over $9,000 which was awarded to nine Bendigo students.
+Last year’s event raised over $5,000 which was awarded to five Bendigo Campus students.

 50 View Street, Bendigo